-I was looking through my search statistics for 2013 and I noticed that most people are searching for traditional design.
+I was looking through my search statistics and I noticed that most people are searching for traditional design.
 It occurred to me that most people have homes that are traditional in some way- either actual old houses or newer homes with detailing that is traditional, like big trim, crown molding, paneled doors , big fireplaces etc.

 What also seems to be a trend among my clients is the desire to decorate these traditional homes in a contemporary style.
 They become so conflicted and flustered and confused about these desires..
 I think they feel like they are betraying their traditional house by decorating in a contemporary way.
 It’s like some sordid affair, with secret desires.